Aa-Aanegola/ash/README.md

 Implementations of ls, cd, echo etc.
 A new pinfo function that allows you to view basic information of any process.
 Background process functionality allows you to run any command in the background, and still use your shell.
 A history function to keep a track of entered commands.
+Support for piping and redirection.
+Command chaining using logical and/or.
 ## File Structure
 ### include
 #### Shell.h